The Defect of Random Hyperspherical Harmonics: Outline of the paper

 Let us truncate the series \paref{chaosexpintro} at some frequency $m$, obtaining $D_\ell^m=\sum_{q=1}^{m} D_\ell[2q+1]$.
 We know that $D_\ell^m$ is Gaussian, as $\ell\to +\infty$, (since it is a linear combination of asymptotically normal random variables living in different order chaoses; see \cite{peccatitudor}) and we can then compute the rate of convergence in Wasserstein distance \paref{wass} to the limiting distribution by using Stein-Malliavin techniques for Normal approximations \cite[Chapters 5, 6]{noupebook}.
 The tail $D_\ell - D_\ell^m$ can be controlled by its $L^2(\P)$-norm.
 Summing up all contributions and choosing an optimal speed $m=m(\ell)$, we obtain Theorem \ref{th qclt}.

 The rate of convergence is slower than in the non-nodal case \paref{wassmaudom}.
-Indeed, here all chaoses in the Wiener-It\^o expansion for the defect \paref{chaosexpintro} contribute, whereas for $z\ne 0$ the second chaos does not vanish and hence gives the dominating term.
-It is easy to prove limit theorems in the latter case, since a single chaotic component dominates; for the defect instead, one has to control the whole series.
+Indeed, here all chaoses in the Wiener-It\^o expansion for the defect \paref{chaosexpintro} contribute, whereas for $z\ne 0$ the second chaos does not vanish and hence gives the dominating term, making easier also the estimation of the speed of convergence.
+For the defect instead, one has to control the whole series.

 As remarked also in \cite[\S1.2]{eulvale}, for Lipschitz-Killing curvatures \cite[\S 6.3]{adlertaylor} on the sphere (and on other manifolds, such as the torus - see \cite{misto}) the second chaos dominates only in the non-nodal case, giving a powerful explanation for Berry's cancellation phenomenon concerning the variance.